Yazoo City Mississippi LSAT Prep Courses

 Online LSAT Course

-- Over thirty hours of instructional videos by TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT
+- More than eighty hours of instructional videos featuring TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT

 - Systematic categorization of every question type for all real LSAT questions

 - Written or video explanations for all logic games, line reference notes for each reading comprehension passage, and written, video or audio explanations for many logical reasoning questions

 - Fifteen full-length LSATs with comprehensive score analyses available for each

 - Instructors who have scored in the 98th percentile or higher on an officially administered LSAT

 - An extensive coursebook containing real LSAT prep questions, LSAT prep drills, numerous analyses, and other LSAT review tools

 - Licensed use of over 1300 actual LSAT questions

 - Access to TestMasters’ copyrighted methods and techniques